-Enumerators Training, Field Testing of Study Instruments and Household Listings
+Enumerator Training, Field Testing of Study Instruments, and Household Listings

 A local research consulting firm, PERT Consultancy Inc., was recruited through a competitive process to do data collection and initial analysis.
-The research firm recruited a team of 20 quantitative field researchers and 8 qualitative field researchers and 2 field supervisors.
-Prior to the enumerators training, the BA Liberia research team held a training of trainers with the PERT Consultancy Lead Researcher, Dana Analyst and Field Supervisors on quality assurance, consent process, and COVID-19 prevention protocols.
-BA Liberia and PERT Consultancy implemented a 4 day training to review the study tools, ensure data quality, consent process, and to discuss COVID-19 prevention protocols.
-Upon completion of the enumerators training, the study tools (e.g. households surveys, FDG guide, KII guide etc.) were field tested and some modifications were done to the tools before data collection began.
-Prior to conducting research in the selected communities, the research team held community entry meeting with local government and community leaders to explain the goals of the study.
-The research team explain the study aims and invited potential participants who fulfilled the inclusion criteria to participate at the designated location, using first the recruitment oral script and then the corresponding oral consent script provided.
+The research firm recruited a team of 20 quantitative field researchers, eight qualitative field researchers, and two field supervisors.
+Prior to the enumerator training, the Breakthrough ACTION Liberia research team held a training of trainers with the PERT Consultancy lead researcher, data analyst, and field supervisors on quality assurance, consent process, and COVID-19 prevention protocols.
+Breakthrough ACTION Liberia and PERT Consultancy implemented a four-day training to review the study tools and consent process, ensure data quality, and discuss COVID-19 prevention protocols.
+Upon completion of the enumerator training, the study tools (e.g., households surveys, FGD guide, KII guide) were field tested and some modifications were done to the tools before data collection began.

+Prior to conducting research in the selected communities, the research team held community entry meetings with local government and community leaders to explain the goals of the study.
+The research team explained the study aims and invited potential participants who fulfilled the inclusion criteria to participate at the designated location, using first the recruitment oral script and then the corresponding oral consent script.
 Enumerators clarified that the decision to participate in the study was voluntary and did not in any way affect their eligibility to benefit from any other health service or project.
-Enumerators were trained to maintain social distancing of at least 6 feet (2m) when doing data collection.
-All conversations were held outside and enumerators and participants wore face coverings at all times to limit risk to themselves and the potential participants.
-BA Liberia provided enumerators with personal protective equipment (e.g. face masks, hand sanitizer, disinfectant product etc.) and provided face mask to all respondents.
+Enumerators were trained to maintain social distancing of at least six feet (two meters) when doing data collection.
+All conversations were held outside, and enumerators and participants wore face coverings at all times to limit risk to themselves and the potential participants.
+Breakthrough ACTION Liberia provided enumerators with personal protective equipment (e.g., face masks, hand sanitizer, disinfectant products) and provided face masks to all respondents.
 Additionally, respondents were given a "sweet" as a token of appreciation for their time.